chenyx10358/SimQN/README.md

 * Yuqi Yang, School of Cyber Science and Technology, University of Science and Technology of China, China.
 * Bing Yang, School of Cyber Science and Technology, University of Science and Technology of China, China.
 * Xumin Gao, School of Cyber Science and Technology, University of Science and Technology of China, China.
+* Yuxin Chen, School of Information Science and Technology, University of Science and Technology of China, China.
+* ShaoChuang Heng, School of Cyber Science and Technology, University of Science and Technology of China, China.
+* Jianfeng Niu, School of Cyber Science and Technology, University of Science and Technology of China, China.

 ## Citation